 - Set up and use Apple Pay with your Apple Watch (Apple)

-What Apple Pay means for small to medium businesses
+What does Apple Pay mean for SMBs?

 For small or medium size businesses that want to be on the cutting edge and adopt Apple Pay, there are a lot of advantages to doing so.

 One advantage it that the barrier to entry is extremely low, especially if you already use readily available POS systems like Square; or, you can order compatible card readers from your existing credit card processor.
 If you've already upgraded your business' credit card readers to NFC-style readers that also accept chip cards, chances are, you meet the requirement and just need to talk with your credit card processing company to have the NFC payments feature enabled on the reader.
-The great thing about NFC is that it works on all major phones and not just ones that work with Apple Pay -- this includes Android and Samsung Pay.
+The great thing about NFC is that it works on all major phones and not just ones that work with Apple Pay—this includes Android and Samsung Pay.

 Once you begin accepting Apple Pay, Apple offers resources to help you market this opportunity.
 First, you can specify that you accept Apple Pay inside of the Maps Connect portal (i.e., the portal used to get your business listing inside of Apple Maps); second, you can apply to get a free Apple Pay sticker set from Apple to advertise that you accept the service in your location.

 - Order Apple Pay Supplies (Apple)